aptech/docs/docs/CR-date.rst

 Remarks
 -------

-The hundredths of a second since midnight can be accessed using hsec.
+The hundredths of a second since midnight can be accessed using :func:`hsec`.

 Examples
 ----------------